 Trump has also been very vocal in condemning radical Islamic terrorism around the world, he maintains a stern policy towards Pakistan.
 In his previous term, Trump had initiated the withdrawal of US forces from Afghanistan, which resulted in tremendous damage to Pakistan on its Western border.
 The subsequent government of the Taliban has adopted an anti-Pakistan stance, with multiple freedom-fighting Pashto groups currently operating on the contested Durand line.

 The Trump administration had also taken a different tack in trying to influence Pakistan.
 Instead of using aid as the primary tool, the Trump administration has relied on other alternatives.
-Most notably, the administration moved to change Pakistan’s status with the Financial Action Task Force (FATF), an international watchdog that monitors terrorist financing.
-Pakistan had been placed on the FATF increased monitoring “grey list”, the designation impedes economic investment into the country and causes it financial harm.
+Most notably, the administration pulled its levers to put Pakistan in the grey list of the Financial Action Task Force (FATF), an international watchdog that monitors terrorist financing.
+The designation impedes economic investment into the country and causes it financial harm.
 In its bid to avoid being blacklisted, Pakistan was forced to take action against militant groups, including placing economic sanctions on terror groups like the Lashkar-e-Taiba while also sentencing the group’s leader, Hafiz Saeed, to 11 years in prison for terrorist financing.

 Trump’s Geopolitics